cargo2nix/cargo2nix/examples/1-hello-world/README.md

 The first argument, `system`, is a string which declares what platform Nix should build this project for.
-This is _not_ a [Rust target triple], but rather a [Nix system tuple] such as `"x86_64-linux"` or `"x86_64-darwin"`.
+This is _not_ a [Rust target triple], but rather a [Nix system parameter] such as `"x86_64-linux"` or `"x86_64-darwin"`.
 By default, we want this string to be set to `builtins.currentSystem` if left unspecified by the user, so we use the `?` operator to set a default.

 [Rust target triple]: https://forge.rust-lang.org/release/platform-support.html
 [Nix system parameter]: https://nixos.org/nixos/nix-pills/nixpkgs-parameters.html#idm140737319760528